Advanced Bible Quiz about Bible Characters.

 -

-What DID NOT happen at the slaughter of the Amorites at Gibeon at the hands of Joshua?
+What events did NOT occur during the slaughter of the Amorites at Gibeon by Joshua?

 a.
 The Israelites killed many Amorites with their swords.